 In most cases, this is usually the natural parents of the child as stated on the child’s Birth Certificate.

 If written consent is provided by each of the parties with parental responsibility, applications can be lodged at an Australian Post Office or any Australian Passport Office.

 Even if the parties are divorced, you can still get a passport for your child this way through both signing and lodging as per usual.

 ‘Sole parental responsibility’ grants power for ‘long-term decisions for the child’ but does not remove the other parent’s parental responsibility.

 The reason the law needs each party with parental responsibility to give written consent is to prevent the abduction of children of divorced households.

-If this is the case, you can still try to get the passport for your child.
-You have two options:
+When a parent refuses to sign a passport application, you can still try to get the passport for your child.